dnsl48/gauger/README.md

 #### UML

 All entities of the project are described with PlantUML.
-These files are in the `uml/plantuml` directory.
+These files are in the directory `uml/plantuml`.
 PlantUML is an Open-Source UML generator.
 For more information visit its official site: <http://plantuml.com>